jbhuffman/agent/README.md

 # Agent Pack Usage
+> Opinionated personal agent configuration.
+Shared as-is.
+Use what helps, ignore the rest.

 ## What this is
 A small set of files that shape responses so they stay consistent across: